MozB/Beeline-libgdx-examples/README.md

 Main class: `org.beelinelibgdx.examples.savegame.DesktopLauncher`
 ### Model actor contract ###
 Creates some simple random agents that move around the screen randomly and exist for a finite amount of time.
-The addition and removal of actors are handled completely by the Beeline-libgdx framework using the `ModelAndActorVisibilityContract` with minimal code.
+The addition and removal of actors are handled completely by the Beeline-libgdx framework using the `ModelAndActorVisibilityContract` with minimal code, whenever a model is added, the associated actor is automatically created and also destroyed when the model is removed from the game.
+Reducing boilerplate code and making your life as a developer easier.

 Main class: `org.beelinelibgdx.examples.modelactorcontract.DesktopLauncher`